Do you know the pros and cons of negative interest rates?

 This causes spending to decline, which then causes job losses, lower profits, and prices to drop.
 This cycle creates a spiral of fear that only makes people hold onto more cash.

 The negative interest rates would also encourage banks to lend more money.
-Banks, in theory, would prefer to earn a little interest rather than paying to store their reserves at the central bank.
+Banks, in theory, would prefer to earn a little interest rather than pay to store their reserves at the central bank.

 How Does The Banking System Work?

 Let’s say I deposit $100,000 into my bank account (man, that would be nice).
 The bank will pay me a small interest rate for choosing them.
 The bank makes money by lending out the money I deposited.

 Each night the bank must meet the federal reserve requirement, which for this discussion, let’s call 10%.
 Meaning that my bank must have $10,000 every night to cover withdraws from my account.